raid5atemyhomework/llrfs/doc/00-Turf/00-Log-Structured.md

 events, it also wears down the device faster.

-On F2FS, the wandering tree problem is solved by not actually using a metadata tree; instead, many metadata blocks are have two areas, written alternately with each other, effectively creating a "mini log" for each metadata block.
+On F2FS, the wandering tree problem is solved by not actually using a metadata tree; instead, many metadata blocks have two areas, written alternately with each other, effectively creating a "mini log" for each metadata block.

 ### The Wandering Tree And LFS Garbage Collector